Quasiparticles of Decoherence Processes in Open Quantum Many-Body Systems: Incoherentons: Effective description of many-body decoherence

 \item[Incoherenton diffusion] ($\tau_2 < t$)\\ In this regime, the relaxation of $\chi_s$ is determined by the incoherent eigenmodes $\{\rho_{0,\alpha}\}$ with small decay rates ($\ll |\lambda_{\mathrm{inc}}^*|$).
 In the hard-core boson model under on-site dephasing, since there exist eigenvalues arbitrarily close to $0$ for an infinitely large system, the coherence exhibits a power-law decay $\chi_s \sim t^{-\eta_s}$.
 Note that algebraic decay is a general feature of open quantum many-body systems in which the Liouvillian gap $\Delta_{\mathrm{L}}$ vanishes in the thermodynamic limit \cite{Cai-13}.
 This relaxation process proceeds by rearrangement of the positions of well-localized incoherentons, i.e., the diffusion of incoherentons.
 In a system with a nonzero $\Delta_{\mathrm{L}}$ in the thermodynamic limit, this regime is expected to be absent . \end{description}

-When the dissipation strength and the hopping amplitude are comparable ($J \sim \gamma$), we have $\tau_1 \sim \gamma^{-1} \ln L$ and $\tau_2 \sim \gamma^{-1}$, and thus, the incoherenton localization regime cannot be observed.
-Instead, the incoherenton diffusion regime directly follows the incoherenton production region (see Figs.~\ref{Fig-coherence-decay} (b-1) and (c-1)).
+When the QC gap closes ($J > J_c$), we have $\tau_1 \sim \gamma^{-1} \ln L$ and $\tau_2 \sim \gamma^{-1}$, and thus, the incoherenton localization regime cannot be observed.
+Instead, the incoherenton diffusion regime directly follows the incoherenton production region [see Figs.~\ref{Fig-coherence-decay}(b-1) and (c-1)].
 In this case, incoherenton production and localization occur simultaneously, and these regimes cannot be clearly separated.

 As mentioned above, the crossover timescale $\tau_1$ depends logarithmically with respect to the system size $L$.
 This is because the sum in Eq.~\eqref{def_chi_1} or \eqref{def_chi_2} is taken over all off-diagonal components.
 It may be reasonable to restrict this sum to the off-diagonal components that are close to the diagonal components.
 For a typical one-body observable \eqref{one_body_observable}, $O^{(1)}_{l_1, l_2}$ rapidly decays to zero as $|l_1 - l_2|$ increases, so only off-diagonal components satisfying $l_1 \simeq l_2$ contribute to Eq.~\eqref{O_1_expect}.
 Then, we can also define